Faculty Forum: Contemporary Theological Trends

 DTS faculty members examine contemporary theological trends.
 This discussion is based on the Center for Christian Leadership seminar, “Traps and Trends in Theology Today.”

-Dr. Kreider is professor of theological studies at Dallas Theological Seminary.
-He identifies his motivations as his passion for the triune God and his desire to help others respond to divine revelation in spirit and truth.
-Prior to coming to DTS he served as director of Christian education and pastored a church in Cedar Hill, Texas.
+Dr. Glenn R. Kreider identifies his motivations as his passion for the triune God and his desire to help others respond to divine revelation in spirit and truth.
+Prior to coming to DTS he directed Christian education and pastored a church in Cedar Hill, Texas.
 Dr. Kreider’s research interests include Jonathan Edwards, theological method, and our eschatological hope.
-He is married to his best friend, Janice, and they have two grown children, a son-in-law, and one granddaughter, Marlo Grace.
-He and Janice enjoy live music, good stories, bold coffee, and their four rescue dogs—two pugs, a chihuahua, and an adorable black lab named Chloe.
+He is married to Janice and they have two children.
+Dr. Kreider enjoys his adorable black lab named Chloe, two pugs, bold coffee, and good music.

 Professor of Theological Studies, Dr. Scott Horrell was born in Wenatchee on the Columbia River and grew up in Ephrata and Quincy in central Washington State.
 He is a graduate of Seattle Pacific University.
 He has pastored five times, twice in urban Brazil.
 Now he has enjoyed 22 years at DTS with about the same number of years in ministry outside the US, centered on teaching Bible doctrine, theology, church planting, and pastoral training.
 He is currently an adjunct professor of doctoral studies at SETECA in Guatemala, and occasional adjunct professor at others schools in various parts of the world.
 He and his wife Ruth are grateful for their two daughters, two son-in-laws, and eight grandchildren.